In this section

 You may need legal advice if:

-We may give general legal advice on consumer disputes.
-Our Consumer Protection Unit (CPU) may provide specialist legal advice on consumer disputes if products have been sold using high pressure sales tactics (eg door-to-door and unsolicited sales).
+We may give legal advice on consumer disputes.
+Our Consumer Protection Unit (CPU) may provide specialist legal advice on consumer disputes if products have been sold using high pressure sales tactics (eg door-to-door sales).